 - Building a successful business with high-performing and engaged team members – happy and efficient go hand-in-hand and one can’t live without the other, so how were we going to optimise for it?

-- Improving our team members’ mental health – giving them a day back would allow our team members to get the headspace they needed to rest and get back to work with renewed energy
+- Improving our team members’ mental health – giving them a free day back would allow our team members to get the headspace they needed to rest and get back to work with renewed energy

 - Increasing our potential to hire and retain a brilliant and diverse team – creating progressive policies to put us at the forefront of forward-thinking companies and pull more people into the hiring pipeline